pyMultiVideo/docs/docs/user-guide/manual-installation.md

 ### 1. FFMPEG

 1. Download and install FFPEG and add it to path
-   - A script that is fairly robust is provided for [here](), otherwise the website to download it here `https://www.ffmpeg.org/download.html`
+   - A script that is fairly robust is provided for [here](https://gist.github.com/AnjanaMadu/5f9689e9572492a50089f4a74b9b8de5), otherwise the website to download it here `https://www.ffmpeg.org/download.html`
    - If you have troube opening this file, you can copy and paste the contents of this file into powershell directly to run it

 ### 2. Miniconda

 1. Download and install miniconda
-      - Follow the Webstite instructions
+      - Follow the Webstite instructions here (direct download link [here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe))
       - `https://docs.anaconda.com/miniconda/`

 2. Create a conda environment in which to install the application